-- Press TIMER SETUP on the remote control or go to the SYSTEM SETUP: Basic > Presentation Timer menu and press ENTER to display the Presentation Timer page. - Highlight Timer Period and decide the time period by pressing
+Go to the SYSTEM SETUP: Basic >

+Presentation Timer menu and press MODE/

+ENTER to display the Presentation Timer

+page.

-The length of time can be set from 1 to 5 minutes in 1 minute increments and 5 to 240 minutes in 5-minute increments.
+Press ▼ to highlight Timer period and decide the timer period by pressing ◀/▶.
+The length of time can be set from 1 to 5 minutes in 1-minute increments and 5 to 240 minutes in 5-minute increments.

-If the timer is already on, the timer will restart whenever the Timer Period is reset.
+If the timer is already on, the timer will restart whenever th period is reset.